Hafthor/loaf/README.md

     qty: 3

 ## Deferred Resolution
-This is like Promises in JavaScript or Futures in Java, but you can reference the Promise in an equation, for example, and that will seemlessly create another promise.
+This is like Promises in JavaScript or Futures in Java, but you can reference the Promise in an equation, for example, and that will seamlessly create another promise.
 Essentially all assignments are deferred, but some become instantly resolved when they have no deferred values referenced in their expression.

     total: subtotal + tax
     tax: subtotal * taxrate